serverless/blog/posts/2018-03-07-serverless-cloudformation-200-resources.md

 ## Handle routing in your application logic

-> Warning: The following advice is considered heresy in certain serverless circles.
+Warning: The following advice is considered heresy in certain serverless circles.
 Use at your own risk.

-If you don't want to split up your logic into multiple services, you can try an alternative route -- stuffing all of your logic into a single function!
+If you don't want to split up your logic into multiple services, you can try an alternative route—stuffing all of your logic into a single function!

 Here's how it works.
 Rather than setting up specific HTTP endpoints that map to specific function handlers, you set up a single route that catches _all_ HTTP paths.
 In your `serverless.yml`, it will look like this: